 All assignments are due according to the dates in the Calendar.

-Late submissions will be reduced by 10% for each week late with max of 30%(no exceptions without prior coordination with the instructors).
+Late submissions will be reduced by 10% for each week late (no exceptions without prior coordination with the instructors).

-Assignments are due according to the dates posted on your Canvas course site.
+Assignments are due according to the dates posted in your Blackboard course site.
 You may check these due dates in the Course Calendar or the Assignments in the corresponding modules.
 We will post grades one week after assignment due dates.

 We generally do not directly grade spelling and grammar.
 However, egregious violations of the rules of the English language will be noted without comment.
 Consistently poor performance in either spelling or grammar is taken as an indication of poor written communication ability that may detract from your grade.